nopnop2002/esp-idf-mqtt-camera/README.md

 ![config-flash](https://user-images.githubusercontent.com/6020549/122479023-6b630f00-d005-11eb-98cc-b5fdbf2987c7.jpg)

-# Save picture using python
+# Save pictures using python
-You can use saveFile.py to save picture.
+You can use saveFile.py to save pictures.
 Change the following according to your environment.

 ```